 If you’re self-employed, it’s highly likely that any credit card debt you’ve accrued is at least somewhat attributable to your business, Oswalt says.
-Using any refund as debt relief can be a stress reducer and a smart business move.
+Using any tax refund as debt relief can be a stress reducer and a smart business move.
 Think about it this way: The return you get from paying off debt is equal to your card’s interest rate.
 With the average credit card APR at more than 16 percent, you’re basically putting $480 in your pocket when you use a $3,000 refund to pay off debt.
 Your next move, however, should be to try to wall off those business expenses.
 “A lot of people don’t have a credit card that’s solely for business purposes,” Oswalt says.
-“My recommendation would be for people to get a business card in order to track their expenses.”
+“My recommendation would be for owner to get a business card in order to track their expenses.”

 5. Prepay what you’ll owe in taxes next year

-Finally, it’s okay to go ahead and apply part or all of your refund towards next year’s taxes, Oswalt says.
+Finally, it’s okay to go ahead and apply part or all of your tax refund towards next year’s taxes, Oswalt says.
 Your tax software will likely prompt you to make the decision while filing, and you can elect to apply your refund to your next quarter or all of the upcoming quarters.
-That way, instead of having to plan for what you’ll owe in April, June, September and January of the following year, it’ll already be taken care of.
+That way, instead of having to plan for what you’ll owe in April, June, September and, January of the following year, it’ll already be taken care of.
 If you already filed without that option?
 You can still set aside the cash in a savings account labeled “Tax Payments,” then pull from that for quarterly payments or the next filing season.